Plan Your Trip to Turkey: 6 Best Itineraries

 Kaş tour operators could keep you busy for days.
-There's sea kayaking to the sunken city ruins of Kalkan Island, diving trips, hiking, and boat tours all to tempt you to extend your stay.
+Things to do while in Kas include sea kayaking to the sunken city ruins of Kalkan Island, diving trips, hiking, and boat tours — all to tempt you to extend your stay.

 After Kaş, it's time for the beach, so keep moving west to Çıralı.
 On the way, stop off at Demre to see the ruins of Ancient Myra and the Church of St. Nicholas.
 It was the saint's charitable exploits as Bishop of Myra in the 4th century that created the Santa Claus myth.

-Çıralı is one of Turkey's most laid-back beach towns.
+Çıralı is among Turkey's best beach towns, and also on of its most laid-back.
 If you want more than the sand though, it's also the best base from which to visit the eternal flame of the Chimaera and the ruins of Ancient Olympos nearby.

 When you're finished with the sand, it's only a short hop to your last stop at Antalya, with its historic old town district; beaches; and plentiful day trip options to big-hitter Roman sites such as Aspendos, Perge, and Side.